What is a robotic prostatectomy?

 How do I get ready for a robotic prostatectomy?

-- Tell your healthcare provider if you are sensitive to or are allergic to any medications, latex, tape, and anesthetic agents (local and general).
+- Tell your healthcare provider if you are sensitive to or allergic to any medicines,

 What happens during a robotic prostatectomy?